henriquesdias/MyWallet-Back-End/README.md

 ```bash
 mongod --dbpath ~/.mongo
 ```
-  If you don't have mongoDB installed, acess: [Link](https://mongodb.com)
+  If you don't have mongoDB installed, access: [Link](https://mongodb.com)

 4. Create a .env file e set up the following variables: